tawhidmonowar/WebCapture/README.md

 3. Build and run the project using Gradle.

 ## Usage
-To convert a URL into a PDF file:
+To convert a Web Page into PDF file:
 1. Enter the URL in the input field.
 2. Press the "Convert" button.
 3. Wait for the conversion process to complete.